This Greek chicken and potatoes recipe includes tender chicken legs and baby potatoes roasted in a deliciously seasoned lemon Greek marinade.

 This is also excellent to serve in a little dish alongside another dish of olive oil for dipping pieces of bread with your meal.

-Have members of your extensive household staff sprinkle the seasonings all over the chicken and potatoes in the dish.
+Have members of your extensive household staff sprinkle the seasoning all over the chicken and potatoes in the dish.

 “Yes!
 I have a perfect job and I was just hoping someone would come in and help me!”